Crashed your car and don't have cash to get it repaired? Try these quick money-making tips instead.

-Financial experts agree that you need an emergency fund stat.
+Financial experts agree that you have no emergency fund, you need one stat.

 And while they disagree on exactly how much — Dave Ramsey says a flat $1,000, while Suze Orman says 8-12 months of expenses — here’s a stat that would make them cringe: Only 38 percent of Americans have enough money to pay for “unexpected expenses, such as a $1000 emergency room visit or a $500 car repair.”